 Current research projects include

-- Effects of tidal flow on nutrient dynamics
+- Effects of oyster reefs on nutrient dynamics